Moderate Muslim

-Moderate Muslim and Moderate Islam are terms that are used within religious and political discourse to describe the obverse of Islamic extremism and imply that supporting Islamic terrorism is the characteristic of extremist groups within Islam, and the moderate groups of Muslims denounce extremist violence such as Islamic terrorism, Jihadism and radical Islamism.
+Moderate Muslim and Moderate Islam are terms that are used within religious and political discourse to interpret the faith that promotes democracy, human rights, and religious tolerance, while strictly denouncing violent extremism to describe the obverse of Islamic extremism and imply that supporting Islamic terrorism is the characteristic of extremist groups within Islam.
+The moderate Muslims denounce extremist violence such as Islamic terrorism, Jihadism and radical Islamism.